b1naryth1ef/rowboat-docs/src/setup.md

 The Admin plugin allows you to use rowboat's moderation commands such as ban, kick, mute, and clean.
 No set up is needed to use commands aside from having the admin plugin declared.
 You can also customize other settings, explained below.

-"mute_role" designates which role will be assigned when the "mute" or "tempmute" command is used.
+"mute_role" String.
+Designates which role will be assigned when the "mute" or "tempmute" command is used.
 Mute commands will not work if a role is not assigned.
 The mute role should be manually set up however you want, the bot will not automatically assign the proper permissions to the role.
-"DONT_MENTION_B1NZY" if set to true will automatically tempban any user without a role who mentions b1nzy#1337.
+"DONT_MENTION_B1NZY" Boolean.
+If set to true will automatically tempban any user without a role who mentions b1nzy#1337.
 Tempban lasts one week.
-"persist" returns the specified component to the user if they leave and rejoin the server.
+"persist" Dictionary.
+Returns the specified component to the user if they leave and rejoin the server.
-"roles" if set to true will tell the bot to re-assign roles.
+"roles" Boolean.
+If set to true will tell the bot to re-assign roles.
-"role_ids" allows you to designate specific roles which should be re-assigned.
+"role_ids" List of User IDs.
+Allows you to designate specific roles which should be re-assigned.
-"nicknames" if set to true tells the bot to re-assign nicknames.
+"nicknames" Boolean.
+If set to true tells the bot to re-assign nicknames.
-"voice" if set to true tells the bot to
+"voice" Boolean.
+If set to true tells the bot to re-apply any voice Server Mutes and Server Deafens.

 ### [Modlog](https://rowboat.party/plugins/modlog.html)